Your Ultimate Dorm Cleaning Checklist (Perfect for Roommates!)

-What they say is true: A clean space is a clear mind (and a messy space can have the opposite effect).
-Personally, when my space isn’t clean, I feel stressed and unfocused — two emotions I really don’t want to deal with as I’m navigating classes, extracurriculars, career opportunities, and a social life.
+What they say is true: A clean space allows you to have a clear mind (and a messy space can have the opposite effect).
+When my space isn’t clean, I feel stressed and unfocused — two emotions I really don’t want to deal with as I’m navigating classes, extracurriculars, career opportunities, and a social life.
+While busy college students benefit greatly from having a clean space, it’s often difficult to create and actually stick to a cleaning schedule — it all comes down to finding a cleaning routine that works in your household.

 Click here to access the full Dorm Therapy Ultimate Dorm Cleaning Checklist Google Doc, then click “make a copy” so you have one all to yourself.